Asiana Treks and Tours

 About the Sensitive Zone in Annapurna Circuit Trekking:

-There are always risks when you go high above 3000 meters.
+There are always risks associated with going above 3000 meters.
 Beware of sudden weather changes and coming hazards.
-However, some trekking routes have risky areas to watch out for during the Annapurna Circuit Trek.
+However, some trekking routes on the Annapurna Circuit Trek have risky areas to watch out for.
 This trek is also known as the Annapurna round trek.
-Certain parts of the trail, from Highcamp to Throng Pass and Throng Pass to the steep descent to Muktinath, are especially during snowfall or heavy rains in winter and March.
+Certain parts of the trail, from High Camp to Throng Pass and from Throng Pass to the steep descent to Muktinath, are challenging during snowfall or heavy rains in winter and March.
 Our guides are familiar with these risky spots and can help navigate them safely.
-Travelers sometimes encounter difficulties; sadly, some have even lost their lives while trekking to Annapurna Circuit Trekking without a guide and proper information.
+Travellers sometimes encounter difficulties; sadly, some have even lost their lives while trekking to the Annapurna Circuit Trek without a guide and proper information.
 Sometimes, trekkers opt for untrained and inexpensive guides they find on the street who have zero knowledge about mountain hazards.
 As a result, trekkers face a big problem.
-This was evident during the 2015 incident on the way to Thorang-Pass trekking.
+This was evident during the 2015 incident on the way to the Thorong La Pass trek.
 Subsequently, blame is often unfairly directed towards trained guides, which is inaccurate.

 Trip Itinerary